ActiveThis profile is actively maintained

 Statement from Participants to the Arrangement on Officially Supported Export Credits

 Voluntary initiativesExport Credit Norway has committed itself to the following voluntary standards:

 - Equator Principles

 - IFC Performance Standard 1: Assessment and Management of Environmental and Social Risks and Impacts

 - OECD Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence (OECD Common Approaches)

-An overview of Export Credit Norway's investment policies can be seen here.
+Export Credit Norway's webpage on corporate social responsibility can be accessed here.